rvgpl/rvgpl.github.io/_posts/2014-09-29-tumblr-boilerplate.md

 ---
-layout: post-no-feature
+layout: post
 title: A boilerplate for Tumblr theme development
+date:   2014-09-29
 ---

-A few days back a friend of mine wanted to get back to blogging, even though I love the minimal setup of  `Jekyll` and Github Pages, it is hard to recommed it for everyone.
+<p class="intro"><span class="dropcap">A</span> few days back a friend of mine wanted to get back to blogging, even though I love the minimal setup of  `Jekyll` and Github Pages, it is hard to recommed it for everyone. </p>

 After a bit playing around the web, decided [Tumblr](http://www.tumblr.com/) was the platform for him.
 Tumblr is great for blogging, it supports various types of posts and also has an option to write your posts in `Markdown`.
 There are tons of themes out there for tumblr but almost all of them were about sharing photos and image galleries.
 So I decided to build a theme for him.